JeroenVanB/LAMAS/docs/index.md

 ### Formalization

 Every time a player plays a card, he makes an announcement.
 By using Public Announcement Logic, we can reduce the amount of possible states in the Kripke models.
-By using Public Announcement Logic, we can increase the common knowldege in the game.
-Additionally, using the common knowledge, players can make inferences themselves to chose the best card to play.
+By using Public Announcement Logic, we can increase the common knowledge in the game.
+Since the announcements are always true, and contain information that all the players can use, it can be used to update the Kripke models of all players.
+The announced knowledge has thus become common knowledge.
+The announcements give more information about the real world and therefore result in a decreased number of relations between possible states.
+This can eliminate the possibilities of players having certain cards.
+For a more formal defin

 To formalize the model we use the following notation: _x_S_r_, where _x_ ∈ \{N, E, S, W\} which are the players, _S_ ∈ \{C, SP, H, D\} and _r_ ∈ \{A, K, Q, J, 10\}.
 This indicates that player _x_ has (and plays) a card with suit _S_ and rank _r_.

-The full names and used abbreviations of the players, suits and ranks can be found in the table below.
+The full names and used abbreviations of the players, suits and ranks can be found in the tables 1, 2, and 3, respectively.

 <table style="width:100%">
+<caption>Table 3: Player names.</caption>
   <tr>
     <th>Name</th>
     <th>Abbreviation</th>